techidaily/site-win11-tips/source/_posts/fixing-the-chrome-freeze-and-blank-screens.md

 ## 2\.
 Disable Hardware Acceleration

- When you enable[hardware acceleration](https://www.makeuseof.com/what-is-hardware-acceleration/) in Chrome, the browser uses your GPU instead of your CPU for tasks that require a lot of graphical processing power.
+ When you enable [hardware acceleration](https://www.makeuseof.com/what-is-hardware-acceleration/) in Chrome, the browser uses your GPU instead of your CPU for tasks that require a lot of graphical processing power.
 However, this feature can sometimes fail to work and cause problems.

  Several users on the forums reported fixing Google Chrome black screen issue by simply disabling the hardware acceleration feature.
 You can also give this method a shot.